How to Calculate Cash Flow (Formula & Examples)

 Calculating cash flow lets you see how your business’s expenses (outflows) compare to your company’s income (inflows).
 A business generally needs to be cash flow positive, meaning monthly revenue exceeds your operating expenses, to maintain a sustained, profitable existence.

 Understanding your cash flow cycle also helps you make financial projections, which can inform your decision-making process.
-Just a few of the things this knowledge can help with include:
+It includes:

 • Anticipating inventory needs, including how to pay for supplies